-➤ The water tank contains 120 litres.
-However, the volume has been limited to 60 litres (overflow installed) for payload reasons.
+○ On water tanks with a capacity of 120 I, the filling volume is limited to 60 I for safety reasons (installed overflow).
 The panel has not been adjusted to this volume.
 The level indicator on the panel shows the actual amount of water in the tank.

 If necessary or if there is a sufficiently large residual vehicle payload, the water tank can be filled up to its actual capacity.
 To do this, close overflow.
-The handle is on the water tank.
+The handle is located on or at the side of the water tank.